simonsobs/nextline-graphql/README.md

 # nextline-graphql

-_The plugin-based framework of a Python API server._
+(This package will be renamed in the future.)

+_Python framework for building plugin‑based HTTP API servers._

 ---